slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page equipmentTypeIDs | int | Equipment Type ID is one of the unique identifier for this equipment type record equipmentTypes | string | Equipment Types is one of the filter option and the parameter is for the type of the equipment
+PageSize | int | The number of results per page equipmentTypeIds | int | Equipment Type ID is one of the unique identifier for this equipment type record equipmentTypes | string | Equipment Types is one of the filter option and the parameter is for the type of the equipment

 ### 9. Facility Table

 All data from the Facility table will be returned from the endpoint below.
-You can optionally fetch specific data by including the facility ids, facility names, emission type ids, facility type ids, facility status ids, county ids, last modified start date and last modified end date.
+You can optionally fetch specific data by including the facility Ids, facility names, emission type Ids, facility type Ids, facility status Ids, county Ids, last modified start date and last modified end date.
 The facility endpoint supports pagination.

 > Example Request